Pay equality at King's

 Ethnicity pay gap

 We calculate and publish our ethnicity pay gap voluntarily to help us track our progress and areas for improvement.
-For 2021, this too has gone down but by a small percentage indicating that there is much more work still to be done.
+For 2023, this has reduced to 16.8%, dropping 1.1% from the 2022 figure of 17.9%.

 Like the gender pay gap, the ethnicity pay gap reflects occupational segregation, with (following the insourcing of our security and cleaning services) the highest proportion of our Black and Minority Ethnic staff being in our lowest pay bands.